Chocolate lab eating digestive support dog food from a bowl.

 • Always transition to new food slowly: To avoid upsetting your dog's stomach, switch to a new food gradually over at least a week.
 Mix a small amount of the new food with the old, slowly increasing the ratio while monitoring their stool quality and energy levels.

-What Is Digestive Support Dog Food & How Does It Work?
+How Does Digestive Support Dog Food Work?

 When your dog isn't feeling their best, it's tough on everyone.
 Digestive support dog food is a special type of therapeutic diet created to help dogs with sensitive stomachs and other digestive troubles.
 Think of it as more than just a daily meal; it's a formula designed to get their system back on track, whether they're dealing with a temporary upset stomach or a more chronic issue.
 These foods are made to be incredibly easy for your dog to break down and absorb, which means their body can get all the necessary nutrients without the extra work that can irritate a sensitive gut.